solecnugit/PoCo/README.md

 - Main Updates:

-  - Migrated the smart contract from Ethereum to NEAR to enhance system throughput and cost efficiency, marking a significant upgrade from poco-contract to poco-contract-v2.
+  - Migrated the smart contract from Ethereum to NEAR to enhance system throughput and cost efficiency, marking a significant upgrade from `poco-contract` to `poco-contract-v2` .

 - Changelog: